aionescu/oplang/README.md

 The recommended file extension for OpLang programs is `*.op`.

+## Compiler settings

+The compiler can be passed additional configuration via command-line arguments.
+These configurations are:

+* `opt-passes`: Sets the number of optimization passes to be performed during the optimization phase.
+Defaults to 64.
+* `stack-size`: Sets the size of the cross-operator stack.
+Defaults to 64KB (65536 bytes).
+* `tape-size`: Sets the size of the memory tape allocated for each operator call.
+Defaults to 64KB (65536 bytes).

 ## Compiler Internals

 The compiler works by translating `OpLang` code into C, then calling the system's C compiler (`cc`).